VISION-SJTU/CM3DDet/README.md

 We evaluate our proposed 3D object detector on the public KITTI [1] benchmark and compare it with previous state-of-the-art methods in both 3D object detection and 2D object detection tasks.
 Extensive ablation study is also conducted which evaluates how different components affect our model.

 <img src="https://github.com/VISION-SJTU/Cross-modality-3d-object-detection/blob/main/paper_materials/ablation_study.png" width='1500'/><br/>
 To further analyze the ability of our proposed deeply fused multi-modal 3D object detection method, we conduct extensive ablation studies on the KITTI train/val set to explore the effects of our components.
-We use the official training and validation split and accumulate the evaluation results over the whole training set.
-The ablation study results are shown in Table 2.
-Our baseline model only uses LiDAR as input without any fusion with images.

 ## Code
 :herb: **The code of Cross-Modality 3D Object Detection is comming soon!!**